akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 # How is consistency calculated?

 The **consistency grade** is calculated on several criteria.
 The mix of the following criteria helps the PIM determine the grade for consistency:
-- Spell check: localisable text and text areas are checked for spelling mistakes.
+- Spell check: localizable text and text areas are checked for spelling mistakes.
 - Title formatting: the attribute used as **main label** is checked to optimize writing.
 - Uppercases formatting: the PIM checks whether text area attributes are correctly formatted for upper cases.
 - Lowercases formatting: the PIM checks whether text area attributes are correctly formatted for lower cases.